 Ensuring women see the same midwife, with longer and more flexible appointments, and enhanced support and information

-This project will provide women and their family with more personalised, continuous care before, during and after the birth of their baby, and support them in planning and making informed choices around the birth.
+This project provides women and their family with more personalised, continuous care before, during and after the birth of their baby, and support them in planning and making informed choices around the birth.

 It differs from the way midwife services are normally provided by ensuring one dedicated midwife, alongside another midwife as a ‘buddy’, is allocated to supporting each woman during pregnancy, the birth, and afterwards.
 This midwife and the buddy will provide at least 70% of a woman’s midwife appointments, and will act as co-ordinators for other care such as hospital appointments.
 When women go into labour the team will provide a midwife she knows for the birth.

 Who will benefit?
 Pregnant women and also expectant dads and co-parents in the Better Start Bradford area will be provided with personalised midwifery care through this project.
 Evidence suggests that this type of high level care has a lasting benefit for families and their children.

 Who provides it?
 The Clover Team is a midwifery team based at St Luke’s Hospital, commissioned by Better Start Bradford to run this project.

 How do families register?
 There’s no need to register – some pregnant women in the Better Start Bradford area will automatically be contacted by the Clover Team.

 Based on existing on research and our evaluation we expect this project will:

 – improve women’s satisfaction and sense of empowerment during pregnancy and birth

 – improve nutrition during pregnancy and breastfeeding support

 – reduce harmful behaviours such as smoking in pregnancy